 Latest ‘Move to Universal Credit’ plans

-• In 2024/25, the DWP will contact the remaining tax credit claimants (those also receiving other legacy benefits), and all claimants of Income Support, income-based Jobseeker’s Allowance (JSA), and Housing Benefit.
-The DWP aims to send migration notices to these households – around 440,000 in total – by September 2024.
+- In 2024/25, the DWP contacted the remaining tax credit claimants (those also receiving other legacy benefits), and all claimants of Income Support, income-based Jobseeker’s Allowance (JSA), and Housing Benefit.
+The DWP aimed to send migration notices to these households – around 440,000 in total – by September 2024.
+All tax credit claims will be closed by March 2025.

-The managed migration of claimants of income-related Employment and Support Allowance (ESA) only, or incomed-related ESA and Housing Benefit, has been delayed until 2028/29.
-This will involve around 600,000 households.
+- The managed migration of around 800,000 claimants of income-related Employment and Support Allowance (ESA) only, or incomed-related ESA and Housing Benefit, has been brought forward, having previously been delayed to 2028/29.
+The DWP began sending migration notices to these claimants in September 2024 and aims to notify all claimants in this cohort by December 2025.

 The managed migration process